dotnet/orleans/Step-by-step-Tutorials/Actor-Identity.md

 }
 ```

+The stock ticker example used in the [Interaction with Libraries and Services](Interaction-with-Libraries-and-Services) uses a string keys to activate grains representing different stock symbols.

-## Using Extended Primary Key
+## Using Compound Primary Key

-If you have a system that doesn't fit well with either GUIDs or longs, you can opt for an extended primary key which allows you to use a string to reference a grain.
+If you have a system that doesn't fit well with either GUIDs or longs, you can opt for a compound primary key which allows you to use a combination of a GUID or long and a string to reference a grain.

 You can inherit your interface from 'IGrainWithGuidCompoundKey' or 'IGrainWithIntegerCompoundKey" interface like this: